Ashu0039/my_projects/README.md

 *************************
 It was great working and developing the project.
 I learnt very interesting things in past few days.
-Thank you for the opportunity.
+Thank you for the opportunity and the learning experience.
 *************************

 *************************